Dobiasd/articles/how_i_got_rid_of_the_crosstalk_in_my_headset.md

 # How I got rid of the crosstalk in my headset

-Many modern headsets have a TRRS audio jack, combining the headphone and the microphone into one plug.
+Many modern headsets have a TRRS audio jack, combining the headphones and the microphone into one plug.

 ![trrs](how_i_got_rid_of_the_crosstalk_in_my_headset/trrs.jpg)